rachyoder/Projects-Exercises/docs/projects/sliding-puzzle.md

 Create a webpage that simulates a sliding puzzle

-For this project we will be using vanilla javascript to dynamically parse the image and render the puzzle pieces in real time.
+For this project we will be using vanilla javascript to dynamically parse the image, render the puzzle pieces in real time, keep track of puzzle state

 ### Table of contents